-Our U.S. tax counsel, Wachtell, Lipton, Rosen & Katz, will deliver an opinion that, under the laws as of the date of this prospectus, the senior notes issued by Lazard Group Finance will be treated as debt instruments of Lazard Group for U.S. federal income tax purposes.
+Our U.S. tax counsel, Wachtell, Lipton, Rosen & Katz, will deliver an opinion that, under the laws of the U.S. as of the date of this prospectus, the senior notes issued by Lazard Group Finance will be treated as debt instruments of Lazard Group for U.S. federal income tax purposes.
 By purchasing ownership interests in the senior notes, you agree to treat the senior notes as debt for all U.S. federal income tax purposes.
-The remainder of this summary assumes such treatment.
+The remainder of this discussion assumes such treatment.